clj-commons/citrus/README.md

                      :controllers {:counter control}}))
 ```

-The value at the `:state` key is the initial state.
-You can pass either an atom of empty map that will be populated with the `:init` event or an atom with a map containing the whole initial state, modeled at your convenience.
+The value at the `:state` key is the initial state of the reconciler represented as an atom which holds a hash map.

-The value at the `:controllers` key is a map from key to controller function.
-The controller stores its state as a value of its key from this map.
-So the keys in the `:controllers` will be reflected in the `:state` atom.
+The value at the `:controllers` key is a hash map from controller name to controller function.
+The controller stores its state in reconciler's state atom at the key which is the name of the controller in `:controllers` hash map.
+That is the keys in the `:controllers` will be reflected in the `:state` atom.
 This is where modeling state happens and application domains keep separated.

+Usually controllers are initialized with their initial state by dispatching `:init` action.

-*NOTE*: the `:init` event pattern isn't enforced at all by scrum, but we consider it a good idea for 2 reasons :
+*NOTE*: the `:init` event pattern isn't enforced at all by _Scrum_, but we consider it is a good idea for 2 reasons:
-- it decouples the setup of scrum with the gathering of the initial state, gathering that could happen in several ways (hardcoded, read from some global JSON/Transit data pasted in HTML from the server, a user event, etc.)
+- it separates setup of _Scrum_ from initilization phase, because initilization could happen in several ways (hardcoded, read from some global JSON/Transit data rendered into HTML from the server, a user event, etc.)
-- it allows setting a global watcher in the atom for ad-hoc stuff outside of the normal scrum cycle for maximum flexibility.
+- it allows setting a global watcher in the atom for ad-hoc stuff outside of the normal _Scrum_ cycle for maximum flexibility

-### Dispatch event with the Dispatcher
+### Dispatch event with Dispatcher

 Dispatcher communicates intention to perform an action, whether it is updating the state or performing a network request.
 By default an action is executed asynchronously, use `dispatch-sync!` when synchronous action is required: